nothans/TWANG/README.md

 ## Hardware used:
 * Arduino NANO or MEGA
 * 3 LEDs for life indicator (optional) This fork displays the remaining lives on the LED strip.
 * LED light strip.
 NANO is limited to max.
-180 LEDs, MEGA up to 1000
+288 LEDs, MEGA up to 1000
   * 1 meter 60 LEDs (good)
   * 1 meter 144 LEDs. (awesome.
 Great for running on table)
   * 2 meter 288 LEDs. (awesome.
 The increased resolution makes the game a little easier to win)
-  * 5 meter 450 LEDs. (awesome, but too long for most locations)
+  * 5 meter 450 LEDs. (awesome, but too long for most locations, only with MEGA)
   * Virtually tested 1000.
 The game slows down at this count on Arduino (great on ESP32)
 * MPU6050 accelerometer
 * Spring doorstop, I used [these](http://smile.amazon.com/gp/product/B00J4Y5BU2)